From fanboy to beating the favourite: Singapore's badminton sensation is just getting started

 "Terry and my brother are the same age, they were badminton partners and (our families are) quite close," said Kean Yew.
 "Terry came over to Singapore to study first (and) after one year here, his parents told mine that the Sports School was not bad and they could try sending Kean Hean there."

-Kean Hean eventually wound up studying at Monfort Secondary School but it was Kean Yew who received a scholarship the following year after catching the eye of the Sport School's coach.
+Kean Hean eventually wound up studying at Monfort Secondary School but it was Kean Yew who received a scholarship the following year after catching the eye of the Sports School's coach.

 "The first two weeks were very fun because there were no parents," said Kean Yew with a laugh.
 "But I missed home - I cried by myself for a few nights before calling my mum and crying some more.